An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

 Erica felt the benefit of that support first-hand at The James, where world-class research and care come together under one roof, providing patients with much-needed peace of mind.

-“Knowing how much research is done here – it allowed me to trust them completely,” Erica said of The James.
+“Knowing how much research is done here – it allowed me to trust them completely,” Erica says of The James.
 “I was only able to do that because I knew that they were going to be the ones to take care of me the best.
 That’s really why I felt safe.”

 “Cancer doesn’t define me, but it is part of my identity”